Jim23135/Govee-H6117-BLE/README.md

 ## Bluetooth Low Energy / GATT quick reference
 There are two types of UUIDs
-- 16 bit (still actually 128 bits) - Have specefic meanings - assigned by Bluetooth SIG
+- 16 bit (still actually 128 bits) - Have Specific meanings - assigned by Bluetooth SIG
   - EX: `0x2A00` (Device Name) is actually `00002A00-0000-1000-8000-00805F9B34FB`.
 Note the `2A00` padded by 0s at the beginning.
 [A full list of these can be found page 61](https://www.bluetooth.com/wp-content/uploads/Files/Specification/HTML/Assigned_Numbers/out/en/Assigned_Numbers.pdf)
+- 128 bit (Vendor Specific)
 - Bluetooth device
   - Service 1
     - Characteristic 1